ksoichiro/gradle-console-reporter/README.md

         // Default is true.
         reportOnFailure true

+        // Set this property to true if you want to see test summary.
+        // Default is false.
+        summaryEnabled true

+        // Set this property to true if you want to see standard output.
+        // Default is false.
+        stdoutEnabled true

+        // Set this property to true if you want to see standard error.
+        // Default is false.
+        stderrEnabled true

         // Set this property to false if you don't need stacktrace.
         // Default is true.
         stacktraceEnabled true